The Sitcom Wife Will Get Her Due Revenge In A New Pilot By Rashida Jones

-Heavily inspired by the recently canceled CBS comedy Kevin Can Wait (available on Amazon Prime in the UK) as well as the drama around it, comes Kevin Can F*** Himself (working title), which “explores the secret life of a woman we all grew up watching: the sitcom wife.”
-It centres on a “beauty paired with a less attractive, dismissive, caveman-like husband who gets to be a jerk because she’s a nag and he’s ‘funny,’” according to the official description from AMC Networks.
+Heavily inspired by the recently canceled CBS comedy Kevin Can Wait, as well as the drama around it, comes Kevin Can F*** Himself (working title), which “explores the secret life of a woman we all grew up watching: the sitcom wife.”
+It centers on a “beauty paired with a less attractive, dismissive, caveman-like husband who gets to be a jerk because she’s a nag and he’s ‘funny,’” according to the official description from AMC.
 The series is currently in development by creator Valerie Armstrong, who’s written for CBS’s SEAL Team, and will be executive produced by Jones and Will McCormack.

 Advertisement